julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 - Tie red string or iron nails into the pot or root space for **added warding**.

 These practices strengthen the plants, but they are only one part of a larger household defense system.
-For full threshold work, clearing methods, and boundary-setting, see the **[Complete Herbal Home Protection Rituals Guide](/home-protection-herbal-rituals-guide/)**.
+For full threshold work, clearing methods, and boundary-setting, see the **[Herbal Home Protection System Based on Traditional Practice](/home-protection-herbal-rituals-guide/)**.

 ---